 It is not uncommon to feel overwhelmed at the prospect of LSAT.
 After all, your admission to law school relies heavily on how well you perform on LSAT.

 The strategy to excel in LSAT requires a deep understanding of the test.
 It will help you identify your strengths and weaknesses to focus your energy accordingly.
+It is important to learn the various sections of the LSAT exam.
 Before you commence your prep, here are some crucial points to know about the test.